mad-java-ent-f21/teamBongo/README.md

 This service will do the following:
 - Get a single recipe in the form of JSON.
 - Get all recipes in the form of JSON.
-- Get a list of recipes based on food type.
+- Get a list of recipes based on a category.
 - Get a list of recipes based on serving size.
 - Get a list of recipes based on preptime.